AMAZON

 combining state-of-the-art techniques in computer vision and reinforcement

-, our system enables simulated characters to learn a diverse
+learning, our system enables simulated characters to learn a diverse

 repertoire of skills from video clips.
 Given a single monocular video of an